Estonia in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 The European Broadcasting Union (EBU) split up the competing countries into five different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 26 January 2015, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Estonia was placed into the first semi-final, to be held on 19 May 2015, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Estonia was set to perform in position 7, following the entry from Greece and before the entry from Macedonia.

 The two semi-finals and the final were broadcast in Estonia on ETV with commentary by Marko Reikop.
 The first semi-final and final were also broadcast via radio on Raadio 2 with commentary by Mart Juur and Andrus Kivirähk.
 The Estonian spokesperson, who announced the Estonian votes during the final, was Tanja who had previously represented Estonia in the Eurovision Song Contest in 2014.

 Semi-final

 Elina Born and Stig Rästa took part in technical rehearsals on 11 and 15 May, followed by dress rehearsals on 18 and 19 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

-The stage show featured Elina Born dressed in a dark jumpsuit with a silver belt and Stig Rästa dressed in a dark suit with casual shoes.
+The Estonian performance featured featured Elina Born dressed in a dark jumpsuit with a silver belt and Stig Rästa dressed in a dark suit with casual shoes.
 The staging for the song included dark colours with white accents and silhouettes of the performers projected on the LED stage floor.
-The large background LED screens displayed a shadowy cityscape with prominent skyscrapers.
+The LED screens displayed a shadowy cityscape with prominent skyscrapers.
 Rästa began the performance on stage alone and was then joined by Born during the first chorus.
 Born then finished the song on stage alone as Rästa exited during the final chorus.

 At the end of the show, Estonia was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Estonia placed third in the semi-final, receiving a total of 105 points.